-If you fancy setting sail on the ocean then you will probably be wondering how much it costs to charter a boat or yacht.
-Unfortunately it’s not always quite as simple as knowing the charter cost alone, as there are other costs you’ll need to budget for.
+If you fancy setting sail on the ocean, then you will probably be wondering about boat charter costs.
+Unfortunately, it’s not always quite as simple as knowing the charter cost alone, as there are other expenses you’ll need to budget for.

-This guide to boat charter costs will walk you through the options and associated costs, so you can decide on the best option for you.
-Covered here is what affects boat and yacht charter costs, including the type of vessel as well as what’s included with rental rates.
+This guide to boat charter costs will walk you through the options and associated costs, so you can decide on the best choice for you.
+Covered here is what affects boat charter costs, including the type of vessel as well as what’s included with rental rates.

 We also give you a breakdown of compulsory costs versus optional extras, followed by an outline of what charter packages are all about.
 Finally, we take a closer look at what else you’ll need to budget for when planning to charter a boat.